jnoll/peos/os/kernel/README.md

 database records, documents,  web pages, etc.) to which these names refer.

 When the kernel creates a running instance of a process model, the resource names are unbound: they don't refer to any real-world object.
 The kernel provides a facility (_set_resource_binding()_) for *binding* resources to *values*.
 This allows client programs to specify what real-world objects resource names refer to, by binding the resource name to an object's identifier.
-Identifiers can be any ASCII string: a file path, database key, url, or any string that uniquely identifies an object within the context that the process is executing.
+Object identifiers can be any ASCII string: a file path, database key, url, or any string that uniquely identifies an object within the context that the process is executing.
 Each process instance has its own set of bindings, to the same resource name can refer to two different objects in two different instances.

-Once a resource name is bound to a value, the kernel can evaluate requires and provides predicates specified in the model.
+Once a resource name is bound to a value, the kernel can evaluate _requires_ and _provides_ predicates specified in the model.
 This is achieved with the aid of Tool Command Language (TCL) commands that are specified in the _peos_init.tcl_ file.